skuid/picard/README.md

 ```

 #### Table Metadata
-A special field of the type `picard.Metadata` is required in all structs used with picard.
+A special field of the type `metadata.Metadata` is required in all structs used with picard.
 This field stores information about that particular struct as well as metadata about the associated database table.

 ##### tablename
 Specifies the name of the table in the database.